-Georgia is located in the southeastern region of the United States and covers an area of 59,425 sq mi.
+Georgia is located in the southeastern region of the United States and covers an area of 59,425 sq mi, making it the 24th largest state in the United States.
 It shares borders with Tennessee to the north, North Carolina and South Carolina to the northeast and east, Florida to the south, and Alabama to the west.
+The Atlantic Ocean lies to the southeast of the state.

-Several islands are alongside Georgia’s coast; some key islands include Sapelo Island, Jekyll Island, St Simons Island, and Cumberland Island.
+The Coastal Plain dominates the southern part of Georgia.
+This flat and low-lying region gently slopes towards the Atlantic Ocean.
+The Coastal Plain includes the Okefenokee Swamp, one of the largest freshwater wetlands in the United States.
+To the edges of this region are a multitude of small islands, estuaries, and marshes.
+Several of these islands alongside Georgia’s coast include Sapelo Island, Jekyll Island, St Simons Island, and Cumberland Island.
 These islands are known for hosting popular stretches of beaches, nature reserves, and wildlife refuges.

 The State of Georgia is divided into 159 counties.
 In alphabetical order, these counties are: Appling, Atkinson, Bacon, Baker, Baldwin, Banks, Barrow, Bartow, Ben Hill, Berrien, Bibb, Bleckley, Brantley, Brooks, Bryan, Bulloch, Burke, Butts, Calhoun, Camden, Candler, Carroll, Catoosa, Charlton, Chatham, Chattahoochee, Chattooga, Cherokee, Clarke, Clay, Clayton, Clinch, Cobb, Coffee, Colquitt, Columbia, Cook, Coweta, Crawford, Crisp, Dade, Dawson, Decatur, DeKalb, Dodge, Dooly, Dougherty, Douglas, Early, Echols, Effingham, Elbert, Emanuel, Evans, Fannin, Fayette, Floyd, Forsyth, Franklin, Fulton, Gilmer, Glascock, Glynn, Gordon, Grady, Greene, Gwinnett, Habersham, Hall, Hancock, Haralson, Harris, Hart, Heard, Henry, Houston, Irwin, Jackson, Jasper, Jeff Davis, Jefferson, Jenkins, Johnson, Jones, Lamar, Lanier, Laurens, Lee, Liberty, Lincoln, Long, Lowndes, Lumpkin, Macon, Madison, Marion, McDuffie, McIntosh, Meriwether, Miller, Mitchell, Monroe, Montgomery, Morgan, Murray, Muscogee, Newton, Oconee, Oglethorpe, Paulding, Peach, Pickens, Pierce, Pike, Polk, Pulaski, Putnam, Quitman, Rabun, Randolph, Richmond, Rockdale, Schley, Screven, Seminole, Spalding, Stephens, Stewart, Sumter, Talbot, Taliaferro, Tattnall, Taylor, Telfair, Terrell, Thomas, Tift, Toombs, Towns, Treutlen, Troup, Turner, Twiggs, Union, Upson, Walker, Walton, Ware, Warren, Washington, Wayne, Webster, Wheeler, White, Whitfield, Wilcox, Wilkes, Wilkinson, and Worth.